 Timeslot: A Timeslot is a fixed time interval that may be used for the transmission or reception of a packet between two field devices.
-A timeslot used for communications is associated with a slotted-link Upstream: Data direction traveling from the LLN via the LBR to outside of the LLN (LAN, WAN, Internet).
+A timeslot used for communications is associated with a slotted-link

+Upstream: Data direction traveling from the LLN via the LBR to outside of the LLN (LAN, WAN, Internet) or general closer to the root of the Directed Acyclic Graph computed by the routing protocol.